astoanne/dockerize_jupyter_notebook/README.md

 # Other Works I Did

 I first used an audio-related notebook, which improvises a pieze of jazz music.
-Later I found out that it was not trivial to play audio inside docker after going through a large number of tutorials trying to find a way to display my generated midi music file.
+Later I found out that it was not trivial to play audio inside docker after going through a large number of tutorials trying to find a way to listen to my generated midi music file inside docker.

 I also tried to shrink the size of my image by using more than one dockerfile and seperating the build and package stage, or using docker-compose but soon made the file looks pretty ugly and unreadable, which I believe was not the intension of this assignment: to dockerize a simple application.
 Plus most tutorials focus on nodejs or c or java based projects which are more natural to break down into stages compared to jupyter-notebook projects.